easycalculator-org/easycalculator/age-calculator.markdown

 <li><p>Day of the week you were born</p></li>
 <li><p>Countdown to your next birthday</p></li>
 </ul>
+<h3>Age Difference Calculator</h3>
+<p>Need to compare ages between two people?
+Our Age difference calculator helps you find the exact gap in years, months, and days—perfect for family planning, friendships, or legal purposes.</p>
 <h3>Find my age today</h3><p>To find out your age today, just enter your date of birth in the <strong>Start date </strong> field and click on calculate to find your age today.
 Our tool will show you your age in total years and days. <br> As an example, a person born in 2003 will turn 21 years old in 2024.
 You can refer to the image below to determine your age, the month, and the number of weeks since your birth date.</p>
 <img class="img-fluid" alt="Age Calculator, how to find my age and date of birth calculation" src="/assets/images/age-calculator.webp" fetchpriority="high" loading="auto" style="object-fit: contain;">